PayToUse/cracked-ruby/README.md

 # User screenshots

-All of the screenshots sent by users go here, if you wish to send me some, dm me on discord: LouieNotHere#2336
+All of the screenshots sent by users go here, if you wish to send me some, dm me on discord: @paytouse (*formerly **LouieNotHere#2336**, remove the @ symbol so the username can be valid*)

 ## Supported clients